alttch/eva3/README.md

 and then easily scale it to your own automation Cloud, where nodes and components discover each other automatically.

-You design IoT set up.
+You design IoT setup.
 EVA ICS builds it for you.

 ![EVA shell - best IoT CLI tool](doc/eva-shell.png?raw=true "Eva shell - best IoT CLI tool")